Learn from our mistakes! Find out what scuba diving gear you should buy vs rent as beginners, and how much it will cost.

 - Scuba Diving Gear Beginners Should Buy and How Much It Costs

 What Scuba Diving Gear Should Beginners Buy First

 This is the essential scuba diving gear we’d recommend all beginners buy first.
 They’re relatively cheap, durable enough to last years, and versatile for most outdoor vacations.

 Whether it’s snorkeling, hiking muddy and wet terrain, or chasing waterfalls, you’ll be able to use this gear even if you decide that the scuba diving life isn’t for you.

 We bought this exact list of scuba equipment 10 years ago (and counting), and they’re still good to use today!

 Having your own scuba diving mask is a MUST for any beginner.

 It will literally be your window to admire all the wonderful creatures you’ll see underwater.
 That’s why you shouldn’t go too cheap.

-Mares and Cressi are both reputable scuba diving gear brands.
+We like that both Mares and Cressi are reputable scuba diving gear brands.
 They’re known for making high-quality diving equipment.
 So much so that they offer two-year product warranties on all their products.

-We love our deep dives, so we also have these red tinted diving masks by Tidal Masks.
+We love our deep dives, so we also have these red tinted anti fog dive masks by Tidal Masks.